-Sierra Entertainment, Inc., more popularly known under their former name, Sierra On-Line, is an early game developer.
-The company is credited with various milestones in video game history, such as creating the very first "graphic adventure game" (Mystery House, essentially Interactive Fiction with extremely crude line-art drawings), some of the earliest animated games (King's Quest), and implementing beyond PC-Speaker sound into a game (King's Quest IV: The Perils of Rosella).
+Sierra Entertainment, Inc., more popularly known under their former name, Sierra On-Line, is an early game developer from Oakhurst, California.
+Founded by Ken and Roberta Williams in 1979, the company is credited with various milestones in video game history, such as creating the very first "graphic adventure game" (Mystery House, essentially Interactive Fiction with extremely crude line-art drawings), some of the earliest animated games (King's Quest), and implementing beyond PC-Speaker sound into a game (King's Quest IV: The Perils of Rosella).
 Sierra also was responsible for introducing the Japanese PC games Thexder, Fire Hawk, Silpheed, Zeliard and Sorcerian to Western audiences.
 Sierra's milk and honey days were the mid-80s to the mid-90s: this was the era of adventure gaming, when games focused more on testing the player's ingenuity than their reflexes.

 Sierra's works are gaming classics and Sierra is now commonly associated with three things: